-Whistler’s success is the result of passion and innovation of Whistler’s residents and visionary leaders from Whistler’s first settlers, to those who developed the area into a world-class resort and Host Mountain Resort of the 2010 Winter Games.
+Whistler's success is the result of the passion and innovation of its residents and visionary leaders who developed the area into a world-class resort and Host Mountain Resort for the 2010 Olympic and Paralympic Winter Games.

 Learn more on the Squamish Lil'wat Culture Centre website.